arantespp/arantespp.com/posts/zettelkasten/product-market-fit.md

 - How do you find your PMF?

-- Is there a universal process that fits to any startup looking for its PMF?
+- Is there a universal process that fits any startup looking for its PMF?

 ## References